docksal/blt-docksal/README.md

 `composer require docksal/blt-docksal`

-Initialize the Docksal integration by calling `recipes:ci:docksal:init`, which is provided by this plugin:
+Initialize the Docksal integration by calling `recipes:docksal:project:init`, which is provided by this plugin:

-`./vendor/bin/blt recipes:ci:docksal:init`
+`./vendor/bin/blt recipes:docksal:project:init`

 This command will initialize .docksal folder as well as BLT configs in root/blt.
 Make sure to commit those changes to Git.